 Certification in Biomedical Dry Needling

-Course I focuses on the theoretical basis of Dry Needling including an overview of the history, safety, clean needling techniques and application of trigger point dry needling to common upper and lower quadrant muscles.
-This course is appropriate for physiotherapists with no Dry Needling experience and physiotherapists with acupuncture experience who want to integrate dry needling into a cohesive clinical model.
+Weekend I focuses on the theoretical basis of Dry Needling including an overview of the history, safety, clean needling techniques and application of trigger point dry needling to common upper and lower quadrant muscles.

 Weekend II expands on the theoretical basis of dry needling.
 Course attendees will be able to apply modern pain science theory and neurophysiological principals resulting in an effective pain management and a functional approach to patient care.